mariam138/ultimate-ateez-quiz/README.md

 ### Results Page

 At the end of the quiz, the user's final score is shown, alongside a comment indicating how much of a fan of Ateez they are.
-There are four different comments depending on the score the user gets.
+Different comments are displayed depending on the score the user gets.

 ![Screenshot 2024-02-14 at 20 35 24](https://github.com/mariam138/ultimate-ateez-quiz/assets/150139337/aaebde2e-4f05-49c0-b822-f348755b92d8)